miller46/jm-api/README.md

 **Running the worker:**

-The worker runs as a separate process.
-On Heroku, add a `worker` dyno type in your `Procfile` or scale it manually:
+The worker is defined as a separate process type in `heroku.yml`.
+Scale it with:

 ```sh
 heroku ps:scale worker=1 -a <app-name>